sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/authentication.rst

     Leave this value empty in order to leave out HTTP Basic authentication.

+    This will overwrite any custom `Authorization` header set via the `headers` configuration option.

     ..  warning::
         For now, only HTTP Basic authentication is supported.
-        This will send the username and password in clear text.
+        This will send the username and password in clear text (BASE64 encoded).

 password